 I am here to tell you that's a myth and that anyone, including you, can start a blog.
-I do understand that not everything is for everyone, but you owe it to yourself to try.
+I understand that not everything is for everyone, but you owe it to yourself to try.

-- If you cannot get an audience for your message in church or community, a blog will open up channels for you to express yourself.
+- If you cannot get an audience for your message in church or community, a blog will open channels for you to express yourself.

 - Maybe you have a gift to preach and impact people, but you do not have a regular platform.
-Blogging will provide you a steady platform to reach and connect with people across the globe.
+Blogging will provide you with a steady platform to reach and connect with people across the globe.

 In this article, I will present to you Ten Reasons why you should start a Christian Blog.